Valuation Tribunal for Wales

-The Valuation Tribunal for Wales (VTW) is a tribunal sponsored by the Welsh Government that considers appeals of local council decisions and decisions by the Valuation Office Agency on council tax and non-domestic rates.
+The Valuation Tribunal for Wales (VTW) (Welsh: Tribiwnlys Prisio Cymru, TPC) is a tribunal sponsored by the Welsh Government that considers appeals of local council decisions and decisions by the Valuation Office Agency on council tax and non-domestic rates.

 It was established by the Welsh Ministers under powers given to them by the Local Government Finance Act 1988.

 History

 The history of valuation tribunals is a long one, and can be traced back to the Union Assessment Committees Act 1862.
 It is a history closely linked to local government, with valuation tribunals for each local authority.

 The current organisation was formed from a merger of four individual regional tribunals and the Valuation Tribunal Service Wales in 2010, under the Valuation Tribunal for Wales Regulations 2010.

 Proceedings

 Tribunal proceedings can be held as a public hearing, through written representations (where everything is written), or through written submissions (where one party cannot attend).
 Proceedings are regulated by a range of statutory instruments such as the Council Tax (Alteration of Lists and Appeals) Regulations 1993, and the Non-Domestic Rating (Alteration of Lists and Appeals) (Wales) Regulations 2023.

 It has no powers to award costs, as is the case for most UK tribunals.